LydiaCha/Reflecta/README.md

 ## How to run locally

+### Prerequisited

+- To have Node and npm package manager installed on your machine - https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+- To have yarn package manager installed on your machine -  https://classic.yarnpkg.com/en/docs/install

+---

 Clone the repo, if you haven't already done so.
 Pull main to get the latest changes

 The repo contains two apps.
 The client and the server.